isomerpages/nlb-learning/_singapore/Adults/AT SG.md

 <br>The story of the Singapore Stone serves as an analogy of the precinct of Bras Basah &amp; Bugis.
 Indeed, it was previously the centre of governance for the progress of trade in Singapore from the 14th century till the 19th century when British set up a free port.
 Moreover, it is within this precinct that different types of businesses, residents, schools, entertainment and legends thrive to create a distinctive and diverse community.
 However, many of these distinctive elements were displaced by the urban renewal which started in the 70s.
 The multi-facetted installation aims to recall, rejoin and celebrate these diverse communities together.
 <br>Similarly, the surviving fragment of the stone currently on display at the National Museum of Singapore serves as a reminder of the strong roots of the Nation that set the foundation of its development.
 Nevertheless, to this day linguists are still unable to decipher the inscription on the fragmented piece, which could hold secrets to Singapore’s history.
 <br>The narrative of the installation, the reconstructed Singapore Stone, thus aims to serve as a cultural reminder of Singapore’s past as a historical Great Port City by connecting visitors to the story and the precinct.

- <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

 ___

-<h5 class="margin--bottom--lg" id="mojoko"></h5>
+<h5 class="margin--bottom--lg" id="nasdisplay"></h5>

 ![Alt text for image on Isomer site](/images/MOJOKO_KV_HD.jpg)

-#### **Midnight Show at the Capitol**
+#### **Experiencing Singapore Through Our Senses**
-**19 August – 27 August 2022**
+**18 August – 24 September 2023**
-<br>**7.30 pm – 12 am**
+<br>**10 am – 9 pm** (except 18, 19 25 &amp; 26 August: 10 pm – 12am)
-<br>**National Archives Building**
+<br>**Atrium, Level 3, National Archives Building**

-**About the installation:**
-<br>Take a trip down memory lane with this hyper colourful visual treat.
-Remixing images from the collections of the National Archives of Singapore and National Library, visual artist MOJOKO highlights Singapore’s cinemas of times past.
-Inspired by the cultural importance and rich visual history of Capitol Theatre and Cathay Picture House, MOJOKO brings a contemporary twist to the classic movie posters that were once commonplace in the area.
-A moving artwork of epic proportions,&nbsp;*Midnight Show at the Capitol* &nbsp;lights up the walls of the Bras Basah.Bugis precinct in a captivating way.

-**About the artist:**
-<br>If you are not already familiar with his work, [MOJOKO](https://mojoko.net){:target="_blank"}  is best described as a Pop Art mash-up artist and collage specialist.
-Often inspired by Singapore’s culture and the energy of living in Southeast Asia, his artworks explore the clashing of cultures, virtual vs. reality, old vs. new, east vs. west.
-As the creative director of&nbsp;EYEYAH!&nbsp;Magazine, he hopes to share this creativity to inspire the next generation of artists.
+Visit this pop-up showcase at the National Archives of Singapore, spotlighting the history in the Bras Basah.Bugis precinct that we can rediscover through stories in the community.
+Take a walk through and experience Singapore’s early days in this interactive display!

 **Learn more:**
-<br>Check out [Bras Basah: A Place For Entertainment](https://curiocity.nlb.gov.sg/singapore-visualised/digital-stories/bb-cinemas){:target="_blank"} in Curiocity's Bras Basah digital story to revisit the seven most iconic cinemas in the area.
+<br>Check out Curiocity's digital story [More Than Just A Hill](https://curiocity.nlb.gov.sg/digital-stories/fort-canning-hill/intro/) to gain a deeper appreciation of Fort Canning Hill’s rich history and vibrant present.

 ___